dragon0/gh-pages/README.md

 # gh-pages
 Makefile for copying a folder to the gh-pages branch

+Inspired by the [node package](https://github.com/tschaub/gh-pages) of the same name.

 To use, create a Makefile, add definitions for the various GHP_\* variables, and then include this gh-pages.Makefile.

 Example Makefile: